volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 ## Styling logs

-Sometimes you may want to display more fancy logs than the default ones, to be able to quickly find them among tons of other stuff.
+Sometimes you may want to display more fancy logs than the default ones, so that you can be able to quickly find them among tons of other stuff.

-It is possible by using a special delimiter `%c`.
+This is possible by using a special delimiter `%c`.

 You are not limited to using it only once in your logs, just remember how the styles are applied.